kubernetes-sigs/cluster-api/docs/book/src/clusterctl/commands/upgrade.md

    clusterctl upgrade apply --contract v1beta1
 ```

-The output contains the latest release available for each cluster API contract version.
+The output contains the latest release available for each Cluster API contract version.
 available at the moment.

 <aside class="note">